1984 Washington gubernatorial election

 The 1984 Washington gubernatorial election was held on November 6, 1984.
-Incumbent Republican John Spellman ran for re-election to a second term, but despite Ronald Reagan's landslide re-election was defeated by Democrat Booth Gardner.
+Incumbent Republican John Spellman ran for re-election to a second term but was defeated by Democrat Booth Gardner despite Republican President Ronald Reagan carrying the state by 13 points in the concurrent 1984 Election.
+This is the last time that the Washington Governor's office changed partisan control or that an incumbent Governor of Washington lost a general election.